 Alcoholism Recovery and Grief Healing Story

 To honor our confidentiality commitment to our clients, the story below uses the fictional name of “Maria.”
-“Maria” worked with counselor Catherine Hunter, licensed clinical professional counselor (LCSW, CADC), at Catherine J. Hunter & Associates.
+“Maria” worked with counselor Catherine Hunter, licensed clinical professional counselor (LCSW, CADC, PMH-C), at Catherine J. Hunter & Associates.

 What initiated counseling?